 Historic Main Street & Frontier Park, St. Charles

 For thousands of book lovers, August means it's time for the Carondelet YMCA Book Fair.
 It's one of the largest used book sales in the area, with more than 60 categories of books, as well as magazines, records and CDs.
 The event has grown so big that it's moved to the Kennedy Recreation Center (Near Meramec Bottom Road & I-55).
 Admission for the first day of the sale is $10, but it's free the rest of the week.
 Prices start at $.50 for paperbacks and $1 for hardcovers.

 The Festival of Nations is your chance to experience the beauty of dozens of different world cultures without leaving St. Louis.
 The two day event is filled with food, music and entertainment from around the globe.
 There are more than 30 food booths featuring favorite dishes from Bosnia, Brazil, Ethiopia and more.
 Shoppers will find items like Indian saris, Mexican glassware and Israeli jewelry, just to name just a few.
 Admission is free and a free shuttle service is also available.

 Tower Grove Park

 The Young Zoo Friends are hosting a party at the St. Louis Zoo with music, entertainment, food and drinks.
-Performers include Groove Thang, Griffin & The Gargoyles, My Friend Mike and Boogie Chyld.
-Admission is free for Zoo Friends members and $10 for non-members.
-For an additional $10, you can enjoy a wine and beer tasting from 6 pm. to 8 p.m.
+Admission is $10 for Zoo Friends members and $20 for non-members.
+Admission includes a wine and beer tasting from 6 pm. to 8 p.m.
 Free parking is available for everyone.